Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 I am pleased to announce that, effective 4/9/18, @AmbJohnBolton will be my new National Security Advisor.
 I am very thankful for the service of General H.R.
 McMaster who has done an outstanding job & will always remain my friend.
 There will be an official contact handover on 4/9.— Donald J. Trump (@realDonaldTrump) March 22, 2018

-"Before social media, it was a lot more opaque," says the journalist Emily Parker.
-"A lot of these conversations between leaders were happening behind closed doors and we had no idea what was going on."
+"Before social media, it was a lot more opaque," says journalist Emily Parker.
+"A lot of these conversations between leaders were happening behind closed doors, and we had no idea what was going on."

 As a State Department official under President Barack Obama, Parker pushed for government officials to use such platforms to offer greater transparency.
 "People always said, 'Oh, it would be so great if ... we could get more public figures on Twitter and if they could speak directly to the public and speak directly to each other.' "

-Parker still thinks doing that is a good thing.
-Yet in retrospect, she concedes, instant transparency in the Trump era represents a case study in "be careful what you wish for.
+Parker still thinks that is a good thing.
+Yet in retrospect, she concedes, instant transparency in the Trump era represents a case study in "be careful what you wish for."

 "Now you can have leaders literally fighting in public in front of the entire world," she says.

 The current U.S. commander in chief called North Korean leader Kim Jong Un, whose regime is developing long-range nuclear missiles, "obviously a madman" who "will be tested like never before."

 Last summer, an Australian psychology professor and a German management professor released their analysis of more than 35,000 Trump tweets over an eight-year period.

-They compared Trump to other entrepreneurial leaders and political figures and concluded that his competitive nature, aversion to rules and norms, and his pursuit of change and creativity reflect characteristics that are important for successful entrepreneurs and political leadership.
+They compared Trump to other entrepreneurial leaders and political figures and concluded that his competitive nature, his aversion to rules and norms, and his pursuit of change and creativity reflect characteristics that are important for successful entrepreneurs and political leadership.

 They also found his tweets reveal him to be "comparatively" neurotic.